 The database cleanup tool can archive (dump) old monthly backup tables.
-The statement used for this purpose is: archive , by default and typically it is: archive cdr archive-months: Uses the same logic as the backup-months variable above.
-If set to "12" and the script was started on December 15th, it will start archiving with the December table of the previous year.
+The statement used for this purpose is: archive , by default and typically it is: archive cdr

 This creates an SQL dump out of too old tables created by the backup statement and drop them afterwards from database.
 Archiving uses the following configuration values: